rowanparker/challenge-sidekicker/readme.md

 `docker-compose logs -f php`

-Watch until you see the "GET /ping" log entrries every 10 seconds.
+Watch until you see the "GET /ping" log entries every 10 seconds.

 There are two commands you can try: